World Cube Association: WCA Communication Team

-The WCA Communications Team (WCT) is in charge of overseeing and supporting the communications of the WCA with the community and the general public.
+The WCA Communication Team (WCT) is in charge of overseeing and supporting communications.
 This includes answering general requests that are submitted via the WCA website and maintaining the WCA's social media accounts.
-The team responds to multiple emails a day from all around the world regarding starting cubing competitions in new areas, what to do for your first competition, big media requests about competitive speedcubing, and many other issues.
+The team responds to multiple emails a day regarding starting cubing competitions in new areas, what to do for people's first competition, big media requests about competitive speedcubing, and many other issues.
 Many requests are also forwarded to the appropriate WCA Team or Delegate if they are regarding a particular competition or region.

 WCA Competition Announcement Team

-The WCA Competition Announcement Team (WCAT) is responsible for approving and announcing WCA Competitions and ensure such announcements adhere to WCA quality standards.
+The WCA Competition Announcement Team (WCAT) is responsible for approving and announcing WCA Competitions.
 They review and announce competition submissions to the WCA.